What are fleas and ticks?

 Do not purchase used furniture or rugs for use within your home.

 Place a stone barrier between wooded areas and your lawn.

-Remove bird feeders from your property that could attract wild animals to it.
+Remove bird feeders from your property as they can attract wild animals.

 Under the guidance of your pet’s veterinarian, place your pets on a year-round flea and tick control program.